AanZee/conventions/styling/CSS.md

 ### Properties should be ordered based on functionality

 - Increases readability, understanding, and the ability to find duplicate properties.
-- Sass or Less includes should be placed first, before all declarations within a rule.
+- SCSS or Less includes should be placed first, before all declarations within a rule.
 This is to improve readability and to assure declarations from includes cannot override specific declarations.

 **Order should be:**